01 of 14

 13 of 14

-The fabric will be bright yellow if dyed with turmeric.
-However, by then dipping the fabric in a solution of lye and water, the fabric will turn a deep orange or red.Continue to 14 of 14 below.
+The bright yellow powder is often used as a fabric dye by dissolving it in hot water.
+The depth of color can be controlled by the amount of turmeric used.
+The dyed fabric will be bright yellow; however, by then dipping the freshly dyed fabric in a solution of lye and water, the fabric will turn a deep orange or red.Continue to 14 of 14 below.

 14 of 14

 Perhaps the easiest natural plant materials to acquire for an orange dye are yellow onions with their paper-thin skin that are available in every grocery store.
 There are red and white onions as well, but for an orange dye bath, collect yellow onion skins.

 You will need to have a big bag of onion skins to boil with water to achieve a rich orange dye.